jacobsa/go-serial/README.markdown

     fmt.Println("Wrote", n, "bytes.")
 ````

-See the documentation for the `OpenOptions` struct in `serial.go` for more
+See the documentation for the `OpenOptions` struct in `serial/serial.go` for more
 information on the supported options.